je-nnyt/tp/docs/UserGuide.md

 A command action is what the command does, such as `add` and `delete`.

 A command target is what group does the command affects, such as `trip` and `transportation`.
+The target keyword may be omitted if the correct directory is at the corresponding target component.
+For example, if the current directory is `~/<trip name>/ITINERARY` and if `add` is entered without the target keyword, then since the only thing add can do in the current directory is to add an activity, the command target will be assumed to be `activity`.

 An argument consist of a double hyphen (`--`) immediately followed by a keyword and a value: `--<keyword> <value>`.
 For example: `--name my trip` will have the keyword `name` and the value `my trip`.
+The order of the different arguments does not matter.

 Note that some commands may not have a target or arguments.
 Also note that extra arguments that are not necessary or duplicated will be ignored.

-The target keyword may be omitted if the correct directory is at the corresponding target component.

-For example, if the current directory is `~/<trip name>/ITINERARY` and if `add` is entered without the target keyword, then since the only thing add can do in the current directory is to add an activity, the command target will be assumed to be `activity`.

 ## Changing Directory